fabnicol/ubuntu4mercury/README.md

 ## Versioning

-Version of the Mercury ROTD compiler (see above for CONTAINER_ID, the default is gentoo:mercury in this case):
+Version of the Mercury ROTD compiler (see above for CONTAINER_ID, the default is ubuntu:mercury in this case):

     sudo docker run CONTAINER_ID mmc --version